Producers Guild Bans Harvey Weinstein For Life

 Fallout from the case has resulted in scrutiny of other Hollywood figures — including Amazon Studios' Roy Price, who resigned after women went public with allegations against him.
 It has also prompted a number of women and men to speak out more openly and forcibly against sexual harassment.

-Dozens of women have now made claims against director James Tobeck.
-And over the weekend, actor Anthony Rapp accused Kevin Spacey of misconduct, leading Spacey to apologize.
+Dozens of women have now made claims against director James Toback.
+And over the weekend, actor Anthony Rapp accused Kevin Spacey of sexual misconduct, leading Spacey to apologize.